leandro-prior/Selenium4v2/README.md

 Run test:

 * execute 'mvn clean install' or
 * In each class, right button -> Run

+Happy Testing!